bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el35">35.
 The Document Object Model: Elements by tag name</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>The solution is most easily expressed with a recursive function, similar to the
+talksAbout function defined earlier in this chapter.</p>
+<p>You could call byTagname itself recursively, concatenating the resulting arrays
+to produce the output.
+Or you could create an inner function that calls itself recursively and that has access to an array binding defined in the outer function, to which it can add the matching elements it finds.
+Don’t forget to call the inner function once from the outer function to start the process.</p>
+<p>The recursive function must check the node type.
+Here we are interested only
+in node type 1 (Node.ELEMENT_NODE).
+For such nodes, we must loop over their children and, for each child, see whether the child matches the query while also doing a recursive call on it to inspect its own children.</p>
 <pre>
 &lt;!doctype html&gt;<br>
 &lt;h1&gt;Heading with a &lt;span&gt;span&lt;/span&gt; element.&lt;/h1&gt;